Bernard Law, ex-Boston archbishop disgraced by priest sex abuse scandal, has died

-LONDON — Cardinal Bernard Law, the disgraced ex-archbishop of Boston whose failure to stop child molesters in the priesthood sparked a global crisis in Catholicism, died Wednesday in Rome, Vatican officials announced Wednesday.
+Cardinal Bernard Law, the disgraced ex-archbishop of Boston whose failure to stop child molesters in the priesthood sparked a global crisis in Roman Catholicism, died Wednesday in Rome, Vatican officials announced Wednesday.
 He was 86.

 Law passed away “early this morning after a long illness,” the Holy See said in a statement.